rapidrecast/www.rapidrecast.io/content/blog/2024.11.25-rust-release-worflow-github/index.md

 Follow these simple steps to integrate and use the workflow:

 ## Step 1: Add the Workflow File

 Save the [workflow file](https://github.com/rapidrecast/blog-post-snippets/blob/dd424b7c925b32e39f1b03d69dc888b29a35d73d/blog-20241125-rust-release-github-action-workflow/release.yml) in your repository under `.github/workflows/release.yml`.

+## Step 2: Create a Personal Access Token (PAT)

+Create a PAT that allows the workflow to perform pushes, make tags, and perform releases for you.
+Store the PAT in the project secrets as `RELEASE_TOKEN`.

 ## Step 2: Run the Workflow
 1. Go to your GitHub repository and navigate to the **Actions** tab.